-exam assessment \approx learning objectives \approx teaching form
+exam assessment $\approx$ intended learning outcomes $\approx$ teaching form

-To appreciate this solution, let us first have a look at the problems with an unaligned course where there is a mismatch between the learning objectives and the exam's assessment.
+To appreciate this solution, let us first have a look at the problems with an unaligned course where there is a mismatch between the intended learning outcomes and the exam assessment.
 After this, we will see how constructive alignment remedies this situation.

-Unaligned course Figure 1(a) illustrates an example of an unaligned course.
+Unaligned course Figure 2(a) illustrates an example of an unaligned course.
 Here, it is the teacher's intention that the students learn how to analyze and compare.
 However, the nature of the exam used is such that it measures something else; in this case, the ability to identify and memorize.
-The problem with this arrangement is that Robert will soon realize the minimal requirements, to-tally ignore the teacher's intended learning objectives, and only study for what is directly required of him on the exam.
+The problem with this arrangement is that Robert will soon realize the minimal requirements, to-tally ignore the teacher's intended learning outcomes, and only study for what is directly required of him on the exam.
 This "backwash effect" is appropriately referred to as Robert "dealing with the test".

-Aligned course Figure 1(b) depicts an aligned version of the course.
-Here, the teacher has carefully aligned the exam with the learning objectives such that it assesses precisely those (in this case, the ability to analyze and to compare).
+Aligned course Figure 2(b) depicts an aligned version of the course.
+Here, the teacher has carefully aligned the exam with the intended learning outcomes such that it assesses precisely those (in this case, the ability to analyze and to compare).
 We get a commuting diagram; Robert's goal of passing the course will invariably lead him past learning the intended objectives.
-This way, we are effectively using Robert's (external) motivation to pass courses, to make him learn.
+This way, we are effectively using Robert's (extrinsic) motivation to pass courses, to make him learn.

 Now Robert is motivated to learn, but he still needs the support.
-This is where the teaching comes in; the other aspect of constructive alignment is to also align the teaching form with the learning objectives and exam.
-During a course, students would ideally train towards the exam.
-The challenge then becomes choosing (perhaps several different) adequate forms of teaching in which the students best practice the skills and competences (intended and measured).
+This is where the form of teaching comes in; the other aspect of constructive alignment is to also align the teaching form with the intended learning outcomes and exam.
+During a course, students would ideally "train towards the exam".
+The challenge then becomes choosing-perhaps several different-adequate forms of teaching in which the students best practice the skills and competences intended and measured.